Your Guide to Financial Planning for Lawyers

 A lawyer using the Clio Matters dashboard to review financial reports on their laptop and mobile phone

-This will help set yourself up for success next year by equipping you with an understanding of your profits and obligations.
-Legal software solutions like Clio can help here, too.
+This will help set you up for success next year by equipping you with an understanding of your profits and obligations.
 For example, Clio’s dashboard allows you to track profits and productivity at firm-wide and individual levels.
 This is a feature that attorney Kristen Schneck has found to be especially powerful within her firm.

 “The Clio Reporting, including the Dashboard functions, has allowed somebody like me—who is typically not a well-versed business person—to be able to understand where we are in terms of our profits and productivity,” she explained.